-- Skimz Kone SK202 External Protein Skimmer
+- Skimz Kone SK202 External Protein Skimmer (DISCONTINUED)

 The Skimz KONE SK202 External Protein Skimmer gives you high performance skimming at a great value boasting cleaned, nearly bubble-free water to exit the base of the skimmer.

 - Rated for tanks 53 - 317 gallons (200-1200 Liters)

 - Air intake: 206 GPH (780 LPH), making it capable of handling a higher water throughput.

 - Features a Skimz ES2800 Needlewheel Pump

 - Skimmer requires an additional feed pump of 396 GPH

 - Heavy Bioload (Most Common) - 120 gallons